-The cochlea are filled with fluid and contain thousands of tiny fibers.
-These fibers — which are short and stiff in some areas and longer and more flexible in others in order to decipher frequencies (pitches) — detect movement of sound waves.
+The cochlea is filled with fluid and contains thousands of tiny fibers that detect sound waves.
+These fibers are short and stiff in some areas and longer and more flexible in others, which helps each hair detect certain frequencies (pitches).

 When sound waves travel into the cochlea, they reach the fibers and give off a burst of energy.
-This burst of energy is detected by something called the organ of corti, a structure that lines the cochlea and contains thousands of tiny hair cells.
+This burst of energy is detected by the organ of Corti, a structure that lines the cochlea and contains thousands of tiny hair cells.
 When energy is released, it's strong enough to move these hairs.

-Given the outer ear's exposure to the elements and the middle ear's connection to the nose via the Eustachian tube, more than a few things can affect the ear and bring on hearing loss.
+Given the outer ear's exposure to the elements and the middle ear's connection to the nose via the Eustachian tube, more than a few things can affect the ear and lead to hearing loss.
 Fortunately, most of these conditions can be treated effectively when detected early.

 Some of the more common ear problems include: